artur-shlyapnikov/simgrep/README.md

 `simgrep` works in two main modes:

 * Quick search.
 For one-off searches.
-It indexes files in memory, performs the search, and discards the index.
+Results are cached under `~/.cache/simgrep/quicksearch` so repeated searches on the same path are faster.
+Use `simgrep clean-cache` to remove these files.
 * Projects.
 For searching the same set of files repeatedly (like a codebase).
 It creates a persistent index on disk, allowing for fast subsequent searches and incremental updates.

 ## Usage examples

 ### Quick search

-This is the fastest way to get started. `simgrep` will build a temporary index for your search path.
+This is the fastest way to get started. `simgrep` caches quick search indexes under `~/.cache/simgrep/quicksearch` so repeated searches are faster.
+Use `simgrep clean-cache` to clear the cache.

 **Search a directory for a concept:**
 Find text related to "database connection errors" in your project's `src` folder.